-Water Damage Restoration & Water Extraction
+Lutz Water Damage Restoration Companies

 Traditionally, a Lutz water damage restoration company would come into your home and extract the carpet, then rip out the carpet, the drywall, your cabinets and any other structural material that they thought was damaged.
-Then everything would have to be restore or replaced by a contractor, taking weeks or months of time and causing you major headaches.
+Then everything would have to be restored or replaced by a contractor, taking weeks or months of time and causing you major headaches.

 And trying to take care of the water damage yourself can lead to further damage from mold growth or termite infestation.

 Today, with newer, proven drying technology, most water damages can be successfully dried, without the hassle of removing any of the building materials, including the carpet.
 This saves not only thousands of dollars, but weeks or months of headaches.

 Water damage today is an exact science.
 Buildings are successfully dried over and over again.
 In fact, the water damage schools teach applied structural drying have been flooded thousands of times, and dried successfully over and over again with no microbial growth or other damages.

 So why aren’t all the Lutz water damage restoration companies using this new technology?

 It takes a lot of time and money to obtain the required certifications, and there is a large investment in equipment, and the company makes less money using the newer technology.
 Many so-called water damage restoration companies are actually general contractors who have no real training or certification in water damage restoration.